LISA ROBINSON SPADER

 My father was a brilliant man who loved to take risks.
 One of his favorite expressions was, “If I knew I could do it, it wouldn’t be any fun!”
 He was an out-of-box thinker that Stanford Business School described as a “Serial Innovator Extraordinaire.”
 With a great sense of humor, he explains, “I was never handicapped by experience.
 Not knowing how things ‘had always been done’ freed me to move in new directions.”
 Actually, he typically did know how things had always been done, but he preferred to design things from scratch anyway.
 I have worked with non-profits for some time, and I know how they typically work.
 Rather than tweak things here and there, I decided to design a non-profit from scratch.
 I agree with my father – it is much more fun that way!
 He developed in me a nonconforming mind.

-Although Global Pearls is a decidedly secular organization, I am a devout Christian, and this most definitely motivates my work.
+Although Global Pearls is religiously neutral, I am a devout Christian, and this most definitely motivates my work.
 God created and cherishes each and every person on the face of this earth, and he wants us to love and care for ALL others – especially the poorest, most vulnerable people no matter where they live, what language they speak, what religion they practice… God instilled in me a global soul.

 I received a B.A. in Geography from Dartmouth College and an M.A. in Economics from Harvard University with concentrations in International Economics and Economic Development.
 I then had a 16-year career with Intel Corporation.
 I enjoyed my work at Intel and loved the wonderful people I worked with (two of whom are my co-founders), but eventually decided to leave Intel to spend more time on development work.